There are no teachers, native speakers or impatient advanced speakers here so:

 Because your charla partner is also a learner, you’ll probably find the vocabulary not too hard and of course, if there’s a word or phrase you don’t understand, just ask!

-Sometimes you’ll be in a group of three depending of how many people turn up.
+Usually you’ll be in a pair but sometimes you’ll be in a group of three depending of how many people turn up.

 2. We return to the main room and talk about our experiences as Spanish learners